n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.executeworkflowtrigger.md

+---
+title: Execute Workflow Trigger node - n8n Documentation
+description: Documentation for the Execute Workflow Trigger node in n8n, a workflow automation platform.
+Includes guidance on usage, and links to examples.
+---

 # Execute Workflow Trigger

 Use this node to start a workflow in response to another workflow.
 It should be the first node in the workflow.